railcore/railcore.github.io/build_and_troubleshoot/bl_touch.md

 ; H3 5mm dive height (depends on how fast your BL Touch deploys)
 ```

-## Adjusting the X and Y offset
+## Measuring the X and Y offset between probe and nozzle
 The `G31` parameter sets the offset between the specific probe point and the extruder nozzle.
-This is factored into many calculations and probe patterns, and must be pretty close for your specific hotend configuration.
+This is factored into many calculations and probe patterns, and must be pretty close for your specific BL-Touch mount and hotend configuration.

-You can use a ruler to find an approximate value to complete printer setup.
+You can use a ruler to find an approximate value until you complete printer setup, and refine it later.

 To measure it accurately, we can use the printer to make a spot of plastic as a nozzle reference, then find the specific offset for the probe pin with that.